treksevents/treksevents.github.io/_learn/Magpie.md

 - Genus Urocissa
  - Taiwan blue magpie Urocissa caerulea
-Red-billed blue magpie, Urocissa erythrorhyncha Yellow-billed blue magpie, Urocissa flavirostris White-winged magpie, Urocissa whiteheadi
+ - Red-billed blue magpie, Urocissa erythrorhyncha
+ - Yellow-billed blue magpie, Urocissa flavirostris
+ - White-winged magpie, Urocissa whiteheadi
-Sri Lanka blue magpie, Urocissa ornata
+ - Sri Lanka blue magpie, Urocissa ornata

-Genus Cissa
+- Genus Cissa
-Common green magpie, Cissa chinensis
+ - Common green magpie, Cissa chinensis
-Indochinese green magpie, Cissa hypoleuca
+ - Indochinese green magpie, Cissa hypoleuca
-Javan green magpie, Cissa thalassina
+ - Javan green magpie, Cissa thalassina
-Bornean green magpie, Cissa jefferyi
+ - Bornean green magpie, Cissa jefferyi

-Azure-winged magpies
+### Azure-winged magpies

-Genus Cyanopica
+- Genus Cyanopica
-Azure-winged magpie, Cyanopica cyanus
+ - Azure-winged magpie, Cyanopica cyanus
-Iberian magpie, Cyanopica cooki
+ - Iberian magpie, Cyanopica cooki

+## Other "magpies"

+- The black magpie, Platysmurus leucopterus, is a treepie; it is neither a magpie nor, as was long believed, a jay.
+Treepies are a distinct group of corvids externally similar to magpies.

+- The Australian magpie, Cracticus tibicen, is conspicuously piebald, with black and white plumage reminiscent of a European magpie.
+It is a member of the family Cracticidae and not a corvid.

+## In culture

+- The Weaver Girl and the Cowherd, Chinese folk tale where a flock of magpies form a bridge to reunite the lovers for one day.

+- "Heckle and Jeckle", a cartoon about magpies who were always getting into trouble, shown in the United States in the 1960s.

+- One for Sorrow (nursery rhyme)

 [Source](page.link)